psurya1994/books/cal-newport-deep-work.md

 - Guidelines for depth: (i) distraction destroys depth, (ii) work with someone inside your spoke on the same problem so that you can push each other.

-### Strategy: Executing like a business
+### Strategy 4: Executing like a business

 - This is inspired fomr Clayton Christensen's 4 disciplines of execution.

 - #1: Focus on widly important
 	- Focus on small number of ambitious outcomes to pursue in deep work hours.
 	- Have a specific goal that will have tangible and substantial professional benefits.
-	- Don't say no to trivial distractions, say yes to a subject that general terrigying longing that crowds everything else.
+	- Don't say no to trivial distractions, say yes to a subject that general terrifying longing that crowds everything else.
 (David Brooks, The Art of Focus)

 - #2: Act on lead meausres
 	- Lag measure: the things you're trying ot improve.
 Lead measure: the thing that will drive success on lag measure.